Gurudayal19/ev101-scripts/L1 Welcome to EV101 course/Potential job opportunities in the sector.md

 <img class="mx-auto w-auto md:w-auto" alt src="https://do7js0tdxrds1.cloudfront.net/ta15q6te44zkiasj2rowyaew7bh0?response-content-disposition=inline%3B+filename%3D%22electric-car-2545290.png%22%3B&response-content-type=image%2Fpng&Expires=1693395068&Signature=Nwl~VMcaRgrbd~fSyOnOpuOFbxAuULlDB7kcieC-DPPyB6CkFyDHqX1C7JJuUHnuqKVzhia-2N7jPfipW6gMCXgHp5vH9x-qW2PEJx5Nk2OdQt-751vMBw~va60~q9T~1KA2sINh~C9SlqYQ16wAKXuwg~QkPGrYlyn5BGXNUCZdGkqqEGgajTMa-JsS55fezkxByQyjgzdkKGow72eXJOJe3HRk8Pj0FDXfIMARPZTjG0DdnRpGDswCnduwOpiObGJUKk0boSPDCvqMTSUUgwISJfp9Cnv~m0Yy6QrL9bo17GhnoKwkD07pqN379pHGRVRZVVlajyjROkOr~lUS9g__&Key-Pair-Id=K2Q3HDJ6ZAQGFF">

 India is strategically planning to boost its electric mobility mission by nurturing a specialized workforce, with an ambitious target of creating 10 million jobs.
 This initiative traces back to the launch of the National Electric Mobility Mission Plan in 2013.
-The initial objective was to introduce 6-7 million electric vehicles on Indian roads by 2020 and set a larger ambition of achieving 30% e-mobility adoption by 2030.
+The initial objective was to introduce 6-7 million electric vehicles on Indian roads by 2020 and set a larger ambition of achieving [30% e-mobility adoption by 2030](https://timesofindia.indiatimes.com/blogs/voices/vision-of-electric-vehicle-industry-by-2030/).

 The government's Automotive Mission Plan 2026 evaluates to create an additional 65 million jobs in the auto sector.

 >According to Arindam Lahiri, CEO of the Automotive Skills Development Council, the process of making EV-specific occupational standards have been initiated in partnership with the Pune-based Automotive Research Association of India.

-# Job Fields & Roles
+# Job fields & roles
 Electric Vehicles (EVs) as a product and an emerging industry demand fresh expertise and novel skills.
 They signify a transformative paradigm shift in the job landscape.

 Observing the vast and ever-expanding market that India presents to the automotive industry: